Delirium (2018 film)

 Delirium is a 2018 American psychological horror film directed by Dennis Iliadis and written by Adam Alleca.
 It stars Topher Grace, Patricia Clarkson, Callan Mulvey and Genesis Rodriguez.
-The film was produced by Jason Blum through Blumhouse Productions and Leonardo DiCaprio through Appian Way Productions.
-The film was released by Universal Pictures on May 22, 2018 via video on demand and DVD on June 5, 2018.
+The movie was produced by Jason Blum through Blumhouse Productions and Leonardo DiCaprio through Appian Way Productions.
+It was released by Universal Pictures on May 22, 2018, via video on demand and DVD on June 5, 2018.

 Plot

 After spending twenty years in a mental institution, Tom Walker is released back to the mansion that he has inherited from his wealthy father, a senator who recently committed suicide.
 Tom is placed under house arrest, and must check in via video phone daily for thirty days or he will be returned to the institution.
 His parole officer, Brody, alludes to a violent crime committed by him and his older brother, Alex.
 Tom suffers from hallucinations of his late father, hears noises throughout the house, and receives calls from a stranger with a garbled voice, which make him believe that he is relapsing.
 He has a vision of a girl being drowned, and discovers a tongue preserved in a mason jar in the indoor pool's control panel, which he writes off as another hallucination.
 He also discovers a secret tunnel in his father's office that provides access to peepholes around the house.
 His brief respite comes from a market worker named Lynn, who delivers his groceries.

 Tom calls Brody, who arrives to check on him.
 Brody misinterprets his advances and kisses him; when he rebuffs her, she becomes offended and attacks him, stealing his pills before leaving.
 Tom realizes that there is an intruder in the house, but discovers that it is his brother, Alex, who has escaped from prison.
 Although Tom believes Alex is another hallucination, Alex insists that he is real; he trashes the house, looking for hidden money from their father.
 Tom confesses to Lynn that when he was a teenager, he was humiliated by a girl he had a crush on in school.
 After he told Alex, the two scared the girl as a prank, but when she lashed out at them, an enraged Alex handcuffed Tom and forced him to watch Alex murder her.
 Alex went on to kill another girl, which landed him in prison and Tom in a mental institution, and their mother abandoned the family in shame and disappeared.